Global Markets Quiet After Recent Gains

 ADVERTISEMENT

+Amid this month's sustained stock gains, "market sentiment is so similar to 1997" just before the Asian financial crisis, Mr. Kwong said, with investors not showing concern about potential risk factors.
+"This is something that I worry about."

+A number of Asian stock markets leaned slightly higher by midday.
+That included Hong Kong's Hang Seng, which shook off early tepidness and was recently 0.1% higher as resource and bank stocks rebounded.

-Brent oil futures fell modestly Monday and were flat in Asian trading Tuesday, Australian oil stocks were down about 1%.
-The broader S&P/ASX 200 was up about 0.1% by midday.
-The benchmark on Monday ended an eight-session winning streak.
+Oil futures also gained, with the Brent global benchmark rising 0.2% to $57.49 a barrel by midday.
+But Australian oil stocks were down about 1%, capping that country's stock-benchmark gains to 0.1%.
+The S&P/ASX 200 on Monday ended an eight-session winning streak.

 Write to Kenan Machado at kenan.machado@wsj.com